rpakishore/Joplin-Semantic-Note-Connector/README.md

 The script follows these steps to find related notes:

-1.  **Load Notes:** It prompts you for the directory containing your Joplin Markdown exports and reads all `.md` files within it.
+1.  **Load Notes:** It prompts you for the directory containing your Markdown exports and reads all `.md` files within it.
 2.  **Generate Embeddings:** For each note's content:
     * It calculates a unique hash of the content.
     * If an embedding for this hash already exists in `embeddings_cache.json`, it's retrieved from the cache.